peakresponse/peak-server/README.md

    $ cd peak-server
    ```

-   Windows: Make sure that git is configured to preserve text line endings.
-To
+   Windows: BEFORE executing the clone command, make sure that git is configured
-   check, execute this git command and check the following setting:
+   to preserve text line endings.
+To check, execute this git command and check
+   the following setting:

    ```
    $ git config -l